SmallImprovements/react-redux-composable-list/docs/GettingStarted.md

   />
 ```

 That's it.
-Your items in the list should be selectable.
+Your items in the list should be selectable now.
 Refer to the [Select enhancement](/docs/features/Select.md) to get to know more about it.
+After all, you would need to retrieve the selected items at some point to do further things.

-Before you dive into set of features of the library, you should read the [Concepts](/docs/Concepts.md) of the library first.
+Before you dive into the set of features of the library, you should read the [Concepts](/docs/Concepts.md) behind it.